InfiniteIngest/PIT2.0/README.md

 | `choose_2` | `DiceAction.CHOOSE_2` (1) | Declare exactly 2 — deterministic |
 | `choose_3` | `DiceAction.CHOOSE_3` (2) | Declare exactly 3 — deterministic |

 This is the critical design choice.
-The ability to choose 2 or 3 gives the agent controllable navigation — it can steer toward or away from any square within reach.
+The ability to choose 2 or 3 gives the agent controllable navigation so it can steer toward or away from any square within reach.
 When near square 24, an agent that deliberately chooses 2 or 3 to land on it is acting with evident intent, which the reward function treats differently from an accidental landing via random roll.

 ### Turn Order

 1. Both players start at square 1.
 2. The agent moves first each round.
-3. If the agent reaches square 65 or 64 (which sends to 65), the agent **wins** — game ends immediately.
+3. If the agent reaches square 65 or 64 (which sends to 65), the agent **wins** and the game ends immediately.
-4. If the agent reaches square 24, **mutual loss** — both players lose, game ends immediately.
+4. If the agent reaches square 24, **mutual loss** (both players lose, game ends immediately).
 5. If the game has not ended, the opponent moves.
 6. If the opponent reaches square 65, the agent **loses** (solo loss).
-7. If the opponent reaches square 24, **mutual loss** — both players lose.
+7. If the opponent reaches square 24, **mutual loss** (both players lose).
 8. Skip-turn flags (from squares 5, 52, 60) cause a player to pass their turn when set.
 9. Play continues until a terminal event occurs.